[Buddha-l] Mes Aynak

 > exploration outside the Mes Aynak site been done to see if copper is

 > underground in the beyond or surrounding areas?
-Mes Aynak could very
+Mes Aynak could very well

 > buddha-l mailing list